How to spend one day in Siena, I’m not going to sugarcoat it, it will be tough! But if that’s all you got, a day it is!

 Visiting Siena Italy is just one of those beautiful cities in Tuscany that’s worth going to, no matter how much time you might have.
 It’s a city full of medieval buildings and Siena landmarks that will have you exploring for days.

 Let this be your guide on what to do in Siena Italy for a day.
-Your ultimate Siena itinerary will share the unmissable sites, but also include a bit more, just in case you decide to spend a bit more time here.
+For your ultimate Siena itinerary, I will share the unmissable sites but also include a bit more, just in case you decide to make Siena your next weekend getaway in Italy.

-Are you ready to fall in love with Siena?
+Are you ready to fall in love with Siena like I did?

 Table of Contents